codatio/codat-docs/docs/integrations/accounting/dynamics365businesscentral/accounting-dynamics-365-business-central-reference.md

 sidebar_label: Reference
 ---

-The way in which Dynamics 365 Business Central handles certain data types affects the data that is pulled from the accounting platform into Codat.
+The way in which Dynamics 365 Business Central handles certain data types affects the data that is pulled from the accounting software into Codat.
 This article highlights things to look out for when you view datasets.

 ## Null values in invoices, bills, credit notes, and bill credit notes